urnix/microwork-api-docs/source/index.html.md

     "taskId": "BuDEe3LABheGAbuL9",
     "createdAt": "2017-06-20T14:26:40.409Z",
     "callbackUrl": "http://www.example.com/callback",
-    "type": "tagging",
+    "type": "boundingBoxes",
     "objectsToTag": "brands",
     "state": "pending",
     "imageUrl": "http://img11.hostingpics.net/pics/487001pepsiminimaillot.png"
 }
 ```

-This endpoint creates a tagging task.
+This endpoint creates a task for detect logos on image and create bounding boxes around them.
 In this task, one of our workers view the given image and draw bounding boxes around the brand logos, returning the coordinates of these boxes.

 The required parameters for this task are `callbackUrl`, `imageUrl`, and `objectsToTag`.
 The `callbackUrl` is the URL which will be POSTed on task completion, and is described in more detail in the [Callbacks section ](#callbacks).
 The `imageUrl` is a URL to an image you’d like to be tagged.